-- 2.1 The answer depends on the chosen data set. - 2.2 The answer depends on the specific story. - 2.3 The supermarket chain should use primary data collected through an observation study of the shopping behavior of their customers. - 2.4 The information presented there is based on surveys.
+- 2.1 The answer depends on the chosen data set. - 2.2 The answer depends on the specific story. - 2.3 The supermarket chain should use primary data collected through an observation study of the shopping behavior of their customers. - 2.4 Government records.